chiamp/gemini_flight_optimizer/README.md

 * `iata_codes.json`: maps airport IATA codes to the corresponding city / location.
 This is used to figure out the name of the city / location that corresponds to the airport we are traveling to/from; i.e. the city / location name is more user-friendly to print out for them to view than the airport codes.
 This mapping was derived from `iata_codes.pdf`
 * `iata_codes.pdf`: the original `.pdf` that maps the IATA airport codes to the corresponding city / location.
 * `iata_codes_link.txt`: contains the URL where I downloaded `iata_codes.pdf` from.
-* `saved_flight_itineraries/`: saved flight itineraries in the form of `.tsv` files that are a result of flight query searches
+* `saved_flight_itineraries/`: saved flight itineraries in the form of `.tsv` files that are a result of flight query searches.
+NOTE: only the top 1000 cheapest flights will be saved, to make sorting efficient and to save memory.
 * `api_call_history/`: keeps track of Gemini API requests and their token count.
 * `logs/`: logs user input into Gemini API as well as Gemini's output, for debugging purposes.
 To turn on logging, toggle debugging on by executing the `/debug` command in the main menu of the program.
 * `example_prompts/`: example flight query prompts.